seetadev/UrbitCalc/README.md

 Collaboration over Urbit

 Video Chat Integration: We are extending the WebRTC integration for Urbit to enable peer to peer collaboration and also for getting just in time support.

 Chatbot integration: We are using Urbit chatbot framework within our solution to enable quick help on the spreadsheet features for a new user.
+Please visit https://github.com/seetadev/UrbitCalc/tree/main/base/urbit-simple-chatbot